harness/developer-hub/docs/chaos-engineering/onboarding/harness-infra/harness-infra.md

 ### Delegate Driven Chaos Injection (DDCI)

-The schematic diagram below describes how chaos experiments are executed in Harness infrastructure.
+The schematic diagram below describes how chaos experiments are executed in Harness infrastructure using Harness Delegate.
 It highlights the use of Harness Delegate which eliminates the need for a dedicated chaos agent, which simplifies the experiment orchestration mechanism.

     ![](./static/ddci-flow.png)